pyos/yoboard/README.md

 #### How to start this crap?

-`python -m yoboard.database` in one terminal window, `python -m yoboard` in another one.
+`python -m yoboard.database` in one terminal window, `python -m yoboard.viewserver` in another one.
-The latter can be replaced with `gunicorn yoboard.core:app`, if you're feeling especially hipster-y.
+The latter can be replaced with `gunicorn yoboard.viewserver:app`, if you're feeling especially hipster-y.
 A properly configured `nginx` is recommended to serve files from /static/.

 #### Why doesn't it use my favorite (No)?SQL database?